phillipadsmith/2014.phillipadsmith.com/_drafts/2015-09-22-connecting-the-dots-of-a-global-movement.md

 ## The potential

-The Hacks/Hackers global network is made up of more than 40,000 members around the world.
+The Hacks/Hackers global network is made up of 40,000+ members around the world.
 There are chapters in more than 75 cities and 35 different countries.
 [These volunteer-driven chapters produce hundreds of professional-development events for their members every year][hhpro].

 These chapters organize [talks](http://www.meetup.com/HacksHackersLondon/events/225202244/), [demo days](http://www.meetup.com/hacks-hackers-nyc/events/224032139/), and [social events](http://www.meetup.com/Hacks-Hackers-Seattle/events/225173570/).
 They organize [regular times for like-minded professionals to work on projects together](http://www.meetup.com/hackshackersIRE/events/225424632/).
 They organize “[hackathons](https://hackdash.org/dashboards/mp15hack)” and some of the [largest media innovation gatherings on the globe](http://mediaparty.info/).

 Hacks/Hackers literally reaches into the world’s most forward-thinking newsrooms: their labs, innovation programs, data desks, news app & data visualization teams, and beyond.

 This network has grown organically over the last several years and often defies a narrow definition.
 [It is many things to many people](http://phillipadsmith.com/2015/06/what-is-hacks-hackers.html).
-And yet, if it’s defined by any single idea, I believe that idea is “[makers](https://makerba.se/).”
-Hacks/Hackers is the people who are making — and those who are driven to learn how to make — a society that is more informed, connected, and empowered[^1].
+And yet, if it’s defined by any single idea, I believe that idea is **“[makers](https://makerba.se/).”** _Hacks/Hackers is the people who are making — and those who are driven to learn how to make — a society that is more informed, connected, and empowered[^1]._

 **I believe there is huge potential in this network**.

-Today marks almost five years to the day since I [started a Hacks/Hackers chapter with some great friends][hhto].
+Today marks almost five years to the day since I [started a Hacks/Hackers chapter with some great friends in Toronto][hhto].
 Those friends have gone on to do amazing things, and I’ve made many more new connections at those events over those years.
 I continue to [organize here in Vancouver][hhyvr] because I am passionate about what Hacks/Hackers means to me, and what it means to the people who invest their personal time to come out to the events.
 And I committed to the Connect series for the same reason: **I believe in the potential of this network to manifest outcomes that we have yet to even imagine.**

 ## The ask

-So, perhaps you can tell that I’m a bit obsessed with the opportunity that I see here?
+So, perhaps you can tell that I’m a bit obsessed with the potential that I see within this network?
 Or perhaps you live at this intersection too, and understand the catalytic time that “journalism” is currently living in?

 **If so, here’s how you can help…**

-Ask yourself, “Who do you know who:
+Ask yourself, “Who do you know who:"

-* Is working at the nexus of news, media, and technology and is passionate about about testing out new ideas, and building new teams and products?
+* Who do you know who... is working at the nexus of news, media, and technology and is passionate about about testing out new ideas, and building new teams and products?

 * Is currently getting a new news/media/information-focused startup or product off ground?
 And who has done so successfully in the past in your community?